gerardomaruotti/ThesisManagement/e2e_test/e2e_test.md

 4. Insert at least: one co-supervisor, one keyword and one type between the ones already present in the database and then creating a new keyword and type.
 5. Click `Cancel`.
 6. Ensure that the thesis proposal is not present on screen.

+### [10] Delete Proposal

+In this section, we have verified that a teacher can delete his proposal.

+#### Test 1
+Steps:
+1. Login as a teacher.
+2. Click on the delete button of the first thesis proposal.
+3. Confirm the operation.
+4. Ensure that the deleted proposal is no more on the screen.

+#### Test 2
+Steps:
+1. Login as a teacher.
+2. Click on `Archived`, in the top left corner.
+2. Click on the delete button of an assigned thesis proposal.
+3. Ensure that the delete button is disabled.

+### [11] Copy Proposal

+In this section, we have verified that a teacher can copy his proposal so he can create a new proposal from an existing one.

+#### Test 1
+Steps:
+1. Login as a teacher.
+2. Click on the copy button of the first thesis proposal.
+3. Click on the `+` in the bottom righ corner for inserting a new proposal.
+4. Click on `Paste`.
+5. Ensure that inserted info are the same as the copied proposal.

+#### Test 2
+Steps:
+1. Login as a teacher.
+3. Click on the `+` in the bottom righ corner for inserting a new proposal.
+4. Ensure that the `Paste` button is not dsplayed.

+#### Test 3
+Steps:
+1. Login as a teacher.
+2. Click on `Archived`, in the top left corner.
+3. Click on the copy button of the first thesis proposal.
+4. Click on the `+` in the bottom righ corner for inserting a new proposal.
+5. Click on `Paste`.
+6. Ensure that inserted info are the same as the copied proposal.

+### [12] Archive Proposal

+In this section, we have verified that a teacher can archive his proposal.

+#### Test 1
+Steps:
+1. Login as a teacher.
+2. Click on the archive button of the first thesis proposal.
+3. Confirm the operation.
+4. Ensure that the archived proposal is no more on the screen.
+5. Click on `Archived`, in the top left corner.
+6. Ensure that the archived thesis is present.

+#### Test 2
+Steps:
+1. Login as a teacher.
+2. Click on `Archived`, in the top left corner.
+2. Click on the archive button of an assigned thesis proposal.
+3. Ensure that the archive button is disabled.